Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

-The differential cross section given by eqs. \eqref{scatamp}-\eqref{difcros} is a function of the boundary conditions, namely the radii and locations of the disks as well as the incident and outgoing angles and the wave-number $k$.
+The differential cross-section given by eqs. \eqref{scatamp}-\eqref{difcros} is a function of the boundary conditions, namely the radii and locations of the disks as well as the incident and outgoing angles and the wave-number $k$.

-In our analysis of the two dimensional plots we would like to: \begin{enumerate}[(i)] \item Determine the dependence on the wave-number $k$ and in particular whether the pattern is different in the vicinity of a resonance. \item Identify ``topographic structures" like isolated peaks and minimum points, saddles points, ridges, valleys, etc. \item Determine the symmetries of the patterns. \item Examine whether the plots admit a self-similar structure and whether one can find the corresponding fractal dimension like in the one-dimensional analysis of figure(\ref{fig:pinball_angle_dependence}). \item Analyze the distances between peaks.
+In our analysis of the two-dimensional plots we would like to: \begin{enumerate}[(i)] \item Determine the dependence on the wave-number $k$ and in particular whether the pattern is different in the vicinity of a resonance. \item Identify ``topographic structures" like isolated peaks and minimum points, saddles points, ridges, valleys, etc. \item Determine the symmetries of the patterns. \item Examine whether the plots admit a self-similar structure and whether one can find the corresponding fractal dimension like in the one-dimensional analysis of figure(\ref{fig:pinball_angle_dependence}). \item Analyze the distances between peaks.
 For this we will need to introduce the two-dimensional measures in section \ref{tdes}.
 The analysis will then be carried out in section \ref{aopop}. \end{enumerate}

 These goals, in particular the last two, should enable us to define a measure for multi-dimensional chaoticity that can distinguish between chaotic and integrable systems.